saundersresearch/saundersresearch.github.io/_pages/cv.markdown

 </ul>

 ## Skills
+* Deep learning for medical image processing using Python and MATLAB
+* Technical writing and typesetting using LaTeX and Microsoft Office
-* Machine learning and data analysis using Python
+* High-performance computing for deep learning models using Python
-* Engineering design using MATLAB
 * Digital hardware simulation and design using VHDL and FPGAs
-* Scientific communication and technical writing
+* Effective scientific communication and visual aid design
 * Strong critical thinking and analytical skills

 ## Professional Affiliations